 Similarly, the husband has the responsibility of initiating, nurturing, and maintaining love within the marriage.
 The leadership vacuum within so many homes is largely due to the husband’s lack of initiative in providing love for his wife.

-In far too many cases the wife has assumed the initiating role, not because she wants the position, but because she is afraid that the car is about to careen off the road, since her husband has vacated the seat or has fallen asleep at the wheel.
+In far too many cases the wife has assumed the initiating role.
+This is not because she wants the position.
+It’s because she is afraid that the car is about to careen off the road.
+She feels her husband has vacated the seat or has fallen asleep at the wheel.
 A staggering number of men have gone AWOL when it comes to this.
 Whenever a wife is longing for companionship and intimacy elsewhere, the problem can usually be traced to the husband’s unwillingness to take the initiative in providing love.

 The love of a husband for his wife is also to be marked by sacrifice.
-Jesus gave Himself up for the church, not on the basis of the attractiveness of those who became the objects of His love, but on account of His grace.
-God loves because it is His nature to so, and He has poured out His love into our hearts so that our love will be different from that of the world.
+Jesus gave Himself up for the church.
+It was not on the basis of the attractiveness of those who became the objects of His love, but on account of His grace.
+God loves because it is His nature to so, and He has poured out His love into our hearts.
+This is so that our love will be different from that of the world.

 DWELLING ACCORDING TO KNOWLEDGE